 Alison Lapczuk, founder of the Calgary chapter, was inspired by attending a single meeting in Windsor, Ontario, August, 2013.
-She credits the inspiration to her Mother-in-law, Donna Lapczuk and good friend, Barb O’Neil, who are members of that chapter.
+She credits the inspiration to her Mother-in-law, Donna Lapczuk, who is a member of that chapter.
 One month later, in September, 100 Women Who Care Calgary was born.

 This is a growing movement in Canada.
 Our chapter was the first ‘100 Who Care’ chapter in Western Canada, but many more have cropped up since then!
 There are over 350 chapters worldwide.

 The original idea started with Karen Dunigan in Jackson, Michigan in 2006.
 Here’s her story:

 Karen Dunigan always found it interesting that one of her greatest ideas was born from something as simple and basic as baby cribs.
 It was during lunch one day with executive leadership from the Center for Family Health, where other fundraising matters were being discussed, that the Center’s CEO mentioned a need she learned about at a staff meeting earlier that morning regarding new mothers and portable cribs.
 Karen’s ears perked and she told the CEO that would be something she would like to know more about and another lunch was scheduled to specifically discuss the need.